Use the four steps of effective rule enforcement to help your work team leaders maximize rule compliance and raise work team commitment levels.

 Step 1: Clearly Define and Communicate the Rules for Effective Rule Enforcement

-Leaders often write rules in a ‘one size fits all’ style.
+Often, leaders write rules in a ‘one size fits all’ style.
 This allows flexibility in application.
-Unfortunately, they may not realize that such generality can also invite higher levels of non-compliance.
+Unfortunately, they may not realize that such generality also invites higher levels of non-compliance.

 In the classroom example, very different behaviors occur when we emphasize the need to be ‘back in the room and in your seat’ rule.
 If we simply ask people to ‘be back in the room’ before the break time expires, we get lower on-time compliance.